walterfreeman/ast101/groups.md

 #### Jillian Miele, jimiele@syr.edu

-Your group is number 207.
+Your group is number 207 DROPPED.
 Your lab time is Monday 9:30-10:50 AM.

 Your other group members are:
-* Brendan Sullivan (bsulli06@syr.edu)
-* Katrina Abuls (kcabuls@syr.edu)
 <br>

-Based on your responses your group will likely be meeting on Main Campus.
-This week, you should contact each other by email, and arrange to meet
+Based on your responses, there wasn't a clear consensus on the format you want for your labs.
+Please talk to each other and figure out how you
-               up in person somewhere for Project 1.
-Next week, once labs start, you should meet up in front of Holden Observatory for lab.
+		want to do them (online, in person, etc.) In-person labs meet in front of Holden Observatory.

 Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.